Dekai21/Multi_Agent_Intersection/README.md

 export SUMO_HOME=${SUMO location}
 # e.g. export SUMO_HOME=/usr/stud/zhud/miniconda3/envs/mvn/lib/python3.7/site-packages/sumo
 ```
-Note: if you meet the problem of loading `traci` module (e.g. ImportError: No module named traci), you should check if `SUMO_HOME` is set properly.
+Note: if you meet the problem of loading `traci` module (e.g. ImportError: No module named traci), you should check if `SUMO_HOME` path is set properly.

 If the above steps all work properly, we can finally run the inference code to control the vehicles at this intersection!
 Just run the following commands:
 ```bash